vghate514/FinalProject17/README.md

-The program I have made is designed to convert celestial coordinates of stars (and other objects) into simple altitude and azimuth coordinates in degrees
+The program I have made is designed to convert celestial coordinates of stars (and other objects) into simple altitude and azimuth coordinates in degrees.
-It was planned to make use of APIs to retrieve information regarding location of , however, due to technical difficulties and lack of time, the information has been predetermined in the separate files in the folder FinalProject17.
-Maybe in the future.
+It was planned to make use of APIs to retrieve information regarding location of both the telescope and the stars, however, due to technical difficulties and lack of time, the information has been predetermined in the separate files in the folder FinalProject17.

 I have designed the program such that new catalogs of objects and stars can easily be added to the list of catalogs in the event I wish to add more.